 - Overall, costochondritis is one of the most common causes of musculoskeletal chest pain.

-- While chest pain can represent heart disease, costochondritis is also considered as a possible diagnosis in adults who have chest pain.
+- While chest pain can represent heart disease and heart attack, inflammation around the heart (pericarditis) or lungs (pleuritis), costochondritis is also considered as a possible diagnosis in adults with chest pain.

 - Tietze syndrome is also a cause of localized musculoskeletal chest pain that is distinguished from the more common costochondritis.

 - As opposed to costochondritis in which there is no swelling, Tietze syndrome is accompanied by a localized swelling at the painful area (the junction of the ribs and breastbone).